 - Jumbo Loans maybe additionally be used to finance primary residences, second homes and investment property (depending on lender guidelines).

-For more information on a Jumbo Loan, please give us a call at (616) 855-3300 or Click Here for a free quote!
+For more information on a Jumbo Loan, please give us a call at (616) 855-3300 or Click Here for a quote!